HaomingChen1998/Portfolio-Project/Learning Note/Python Quick Help/README.md

 3. Create a shortcut of this stay_awake.bat file, then place it inside the windows startup folder by doing:
 Win+R then type shell:startup

+If you encounter problems running the bat file, just copy the code inside the bat file, and paste that code into an empty bat file you created yourself.
 ```

 # Building Local GPT4 for free using Python